Your questions about going back to school, answered

 Will schools be closed for a period of time if a student test positive?
 Will the students and parents be notified of a student who tests positive?

 Herbart says it's possible.
 "It's going to have to be, in my opinion, a fluid scenario of opening and closing and teaching face to face or not teaching face to face...
 I don't think it's going to be one size fits all."
 She suggests closing schools for longer periods of time when coronavirus is at its peak, or cases have been discovered in school or in communities, and shifting to a totally virtual teaching experience during those periods.
-For example, starting school in mid-August through Thanksgiving and then closing until New Year when coronavirus is expected to be at is winter peak.
-However, she maintains that such decisions will need to be fluid.

-Asked about parents who may not have the same job flexibility to stay home for weeks when school is out, she says it's something that needs to be addressed, in addition to means and access to broadband.
-"We continue to talk about the economy opening up, but unless we're providing childcare services or opening public schools and other school systems, how are parents able to go back to them?"

-Robbins agrees that universities may need to switch to distance learning when a second wave comes and if cases spike and says that's what keeps him up at night.
+For example, starting school in